jundalisay/spblist/content/en/research/descartes/philosophy/part-4/article-020.md

 - the Earth rotates around its axis with its own motion

 Then:
-- all the Earth's parts which not very firmly connected to each other would leap towards the sky from time to time
+- all the Earth's particles which not very firmly connected to each other would leap towards the sky from time to time
   - This is the same as how sand thrown in a whirlwind immediately disperses in all directions.
 - the Earth would be considered light, not heavy.